 Recovery isn’t linear.
 Your response to treatment is individual.

 With the right professional, social and emotional support, you can get better from an eating disorder.

 What should I do if I think I have an eating disorder?

 If you think you have an eating disorder, talk to someone you trust.
-You may have a close friend or family member you can talk to.
-There are also a number of organisations that you can talk to, such as The Butterfly Foundation on 1800 334 673.
+This might be a close friend or family member.

-Your doctor can also give you advice and talk to you about getting a diagnosis and the possible treatment options, which will depend upon your individual circumstances and the type of eating disorder you have.
+Your doctor will suggest possible treatment options.
+These will depend on your individual circumstances and the type of eating disorder you have.

 Where can I get help?